FW6 Series Hardware Overview

 As with all of the Vault hardware, the FW6 series need only RAM (memory) and mSATA (storage) added in order to have a fully functional hardware system.
-In addition, an optional 2.5″ SATA drive and WiFi module can be installed as well.
+In addition, an optional 2.5″ SATA drive and WiFi module can be installed.
 For more information on HW compatibility, see this link.

 The annotated photo below shows the location of the various components and the SATA connectors.
 The FW6D/E have a slightly larger chassis than the FW6A/B/C, but use an identical motherboard layout.

 The FW6 series uses low voltage DDR4L 1.2V memory.
 There are 2 SO-DIMM sockets for memory, but only 1 module needs to be inserted for the system to function.
 If only using one memory module, it can be placed in the top or bottom slot.
 More information can be found at this link.

 The WiFi module socket is underneath the mSATA socket.
 When using the WiFi module, it must be inserted first and the antennas connected before the mSATA module is inserted.